joachimvenaas/gbzbatterymonitor/README.md

 ## Software part
 1. Install https://github.com/AndrewFromMelbourne/raspidmx/ and make
-2. Install this script by running the following command from terminal or ssh:
+2. Install this script by running the following command from terminal or ssh: 'git clone https://github.com/joachimvenaas/gbzbatterymonitor'
-'git clone'